-- A. It is each student's responsibility to work closely within the record. - B. An unfair extrapolation (UE) occurs when a witness creates a material fact not included in his or her official record.
+- A. It is each student's responsibility to work closely within the record. - B. An unfair extrapolation (UE) occurs when a witness creates a material fact not included in their official record.
 A material fact is one that would likely impact the outcome of the case. - C. Witnesses may, however, make fair extrapolations from the materials.
-A fair extrapolation is one in which a witness makes a reasonable inference based on his or her official record.
-A fair extrapolation does not alter the material facts of the case. - D. Unfair extrapolations are best attacked through impeachment and closing argument.
-They should be dealt with by attorneys during the course of the trial.
-(See Impeachment during Cross-Examination in the case packet.) - E. If a witness is asked information not contained in the witness's statement, the answer must be consistent with the statement and may not materially affect the witness's testimony or any substantive issue of the case. - F. Attorneys shall not ask questions calling for information outside the scope of the case materials or requesting an unfair extrapolation.
+A fair extrapolation is one in which a witness makes a non-material, reasonable inference based on their official record.
+A fair extrapolation does not alter the material facts of the case. - D. Attorneys shall not ask questions calling for information outside the scope of the case materials or requesting an unfair extrapolation. - E. Unfair extrapolations are best tackled through impeachment and closing argument.
+They should be dealt with by attorneys during the trial.
+(See Impeachment during Cross-Examination in the case packet.) - F. If a witness is asked for information not contained in the witness' statement, the answer must be consistent with the statement and may not materially affect the witness' testimony or any substantive issue of the case. - G. If a witness provides UE in testimony, the opposing attorney may make a UE objection.

-- G. Attorneys for the opposing team may refer to this rule as a special "unfair extrapolation" objection. - H. When a "UE" objection is made, possible rulings by the judge may be one of the following: - a) No extrapolation has occurred.
+- H. When a UE objection is made, possible rulings by the judge are: - a) No extrapolation has occurred.
 Objection overruled. - b) An unfair extrapolation has occurred.
 Objection sustained. - c) The extrapolation was fair.
 Objection overruled. - I. The decision of the judge regarding extrapolations or evidentiary matters is final.
-Scoring attorneys must take the judge's ruling on unfair extrapolations into consideration when determining the point deduction total. - J. Witnesses and attorneys making unfair extrapolations and attorneys who ask questions that require the witness to answer with an unfair extrapolation should be penalized by having one point deducted from their individual scores. - K. If a team has several team members making unfair extrapolations, in addition to the individual point deductions, five points should be deducted from the offending team's presentation/participation score.
+Scoring attorneys must take the judge's ruling on unfair extrapolations into consideration when determining the point deduction. - J. Witnesses and attorneys making unfair extrapolations and attorneys who ask questions that require the witness to answer with an unfair extrapolation should be penalized by having one point deducted from their individual scores. - K. If a team has several team members making unfair extrapolations, in addition to the individual point deductions, up to five points may be deducted from the offending team's presentation/participation score.